Protecting Your Loved Ones Preserving Your Assets

 If there are no other heirs, the surviving spouse will usually inherit the whole inheritance.
 The children or any near relatives will share the assets if there is no living spouse.
 It's crucial to remember that intestate laws have restrictions that must be fulfilled in order for someone to inherit, such as having to outlive the decedent for a predetermined amount of time.
 To guarantee that assets are distributed properly and to manage the probate procedure, legal counsel is advised.
 Reach out to a professional Rapid City probate lawyer at Aspen Legacy Planning as soon as you can.

 The costs associated with probate in South Dakota can vary depending on the size and complexity of the estate.
 Some of the expenses involved include court filing fees, appraisal fees, attorney fees, executor fees, and other miscellaneous costs.
-The cour filing fees can also vary depending on the type of probate proceeding.
+The court filing fees can also vary depending on the type of probate proceeding.
 Additionally, there may be fees for issuing common certificates that are required during the probate process.

 Attorney fees are another significant cost associated with probate.
 These vary depending on the complexity of the estate and the level of involvement required from the attorney.
 Executor fees may also apply, and in South Dakota, executors are entitled to reasonable compensation based on a certain percentage based on how much the estate is worth.